 In her research, Tallal found that many children who struggle with language have a listening "window" that is slower than 1/4 second long.
 Yet to differentiate fast-changing sounds, the brain needs to be able to perceive differences at the millisecond range to learn the smaller sounds inside of words, the phonemes.
 If auditory information could be slowed down, Tallal theorized, it should become easier for children with processing delays to learn those differences.
 That instead of mistaking "cat" for "tat," for example, they could learn to hear the discrete changes.
 And if that information then could be presented at increasingly faster rates, their brains could be remodeled to make learning language easier and permanent.
 That is just what Fast ForWord and the team's related learning tools accomplish.
 As shown by fMRI studies, the brains of children who have used the program develop the same firing patterns as children who do not struggle with language.

-Her current research is focused on the neural and genetic bases of language development, and early detection methods for language learning difficulties.
+Her research focused on the neural and genetic bases of language development, and early detection methods for language learning difficulties.
 In research that followed a set of babies across several years, she and her team found that identifying how fast the brain can organize simple incoming auditory information at very young ages is the best predictor of successful language development.
 Such findings could open the way for earlier correction methods to spare children the struggles so many experience because of processing delays.

 Tallal received her bachelor's degree from New York University and her Ph.D. from Cambridge University, and conducted additional research training at Johns Hopkins University.